Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Explaining Entanglement Spectrum Splitting with Locally Conserved Quantities

+The entanglement Hamiltonian is then a sum involving all these conserved quantities, and we have \footnote{The constant below satisfies ``${\rm const.}= \ln Z_a $'', where $1/Z_a$ is the factor by which the right hand side of \eqref{eq:realrhol} has to be multiplied to ensure the proper normalization of the density matrix on the left hand side.
+In general, this constant has a complicated dependence on the coefficients $\beta_i$.
+However, if in the limit of large system size $\ell$ the entanglement Hamiltonian is dominated by the Hamiltonian ${\tilde H}_L$ of the CFT [compare \eqref{eq:lincomb-SizeDependence}], then this constant is known\cite{KitaevPreskillPRL2006,Qi2012,AffleckLudwig1991} to take the form ``${\rm const.} =\alpha \ell - \gamma_a$'', where $\alpha$ is nonuniversal and $\gamma_a$ is related to the quantum dimension of the topological excitation $a$.} (within a given sector, so we can suppress the subscripts $a$)

-where $\beta_i$ are parameters chosen to properly match the initial conditions of the quench, and we take $\beta_1 = \beta$ and $H^{(1)} = H_L$.
+where $\beta_i$ are parameters chosen to properly match the initial conditions of the quench, and we take $\beta_1 = \beta$ and $H^{(1)} = H_L$ (the Hamiltonian of the CFT, which is just one of the conservation laws).
 Thus, we explain the splittings by some linear combination of the locally conserved quantities $H^{(i)}$.

+We end this section by highlighting an aspect of the fact that the entanglement Hamiltonian Eq.~\eqref{eq:lincomb} is described by a linear combination of conservation laws involving irrelevant boundary operators, the particular linear combination being dictated by the wave function of the topological quantum state on the cylinder surface (the initial condition of the quench).
+When expressed in terms of system size $\ell$-independent conservation laws ${\tilde H}^{(i)}:=$ $\left(\frac{\ell}{2\pi}\right)^{\Delta_i-1}H^{(i)}$ (where $\Delta_i >1$ is the associated conformal dimension --- these are summarized in Table \ref{table:modereps} of Appendix \ref{app:details}),